-If you are self-employed, or you were self-employed in the past, here are a few tips to keep in mind when applying for disability:
+If you are self-employed, or you were self-employed in the past, here are a few tips to keep in mind:

-🌞 Do not stay listed on a spouse’s business or anyone else’s business if you no longer work there.
+🌞 If possible, do not stay listed on a spouse’s business or anyone else’s business if you no longer work there.
 This may make it look like you are still working when you are not and could cause problems with your application.
 Make sure your tax records are clear.

 🌞 Social Security has created special work incentives designed to lower your countable income.
 This can help you become eligible or stay eligible for disability.
 If you are on SSI, it can keep your check from being reduced.
 Some work incentive programs are specifically for people who are self-employed.

 Updated April 2018.
 Please comment below with stories, ideas, questions or suggestions.
 Please let us know if any links on this page stop working.
 If you found this page helpful, please share it with others by pressing one of these magic little buttons: